Microsoft-Web/WebCampTrainingKit/Presentation/02-ASPNET-and-VS-Web-Tooling/GettingStartedASPNETCore/README.md

 1. Show the **Configure** method in **Startup.cs** class.

-	>	**Speaking Point:** ASP.NET 5 assumes that no frameworks are being used unless you explicitly tell it that they are, and that is why the **Configure** method exists.
+	>	**Speaking Point:** ASP.NET Core assumes that no frameworks are being used unless you explicitly tell it that they are, and that is why the **Configure** method exists.
 You use this method to tell ASP.NET what frameworks you would like to use for this app.
 This enables you to have full control over the HTTP pipeline.

 	![Showing Configure method](images/configure-method.png?raw=true "Showing Configure method")